-Something else you can do to your current kitchen, or plan into your new kitchen design, is a completely tiled wall.
+Something else you can do to your current kitchen or plan into your new kitchen design, is a completely tiled wall.
 Really practical in a kitchen, tiled walls are easy to clean and perfect for areas that get splashed a lot or get splattered while you're cooking, but they also can add so much interest and texture to a kitchen.
-See them as feature walls – to bring colour and even pattern into the room.
+See them as feature walls – to bring color and even pattern into the room.

-4. Create an exposed brick wall in your kitchen
+7. Create an exposed brick wall in your kitchen

 Now if you are lucky, you will find beautiful bricks under your plaster and it can be a straightforward, if not slightly messy, DIY project to expose.
 We have a guide to how to create an exposed brick wall if you want a step by step, but it basically goes like this: strip back layers of plaster until your get to the original brick; once you've got to that and it's in good condition you can do what you like with it; leave it bare (but coat it with a suitable clear finish to stop it shedding), paint it, hang shelves on it.

-5. Paint your kitchen walls for a fresh new look
+9. Paint your kitchen walls for a fresh new look

-6. Hang wallpaper to add pattern and texture
+10. Hang wallpaper to add pattern and texture

 Wallpaper is a great idea for a kitchen if you want some pattern and don't want to spend too much money.
 Chances are in a kitchen you won't want to cover all your walls with wallpaper, as most walls will be covered in cabinets anyway.
-That means you could just add a feature wall, treat yourself to a couple of rolls of your dream wallpaper and hang it yourself.
+That means you could just add a feature wall, treat yourself to a couple of rolls of your dream kitchen wallpaper and hang it yourself.
 An update for under £100!

-7. Throw down a kitchen rug
+12. Throw down a kitchen rug

 Kitchen floors looking tired?
 A rug can cover many a sticky lino sin.
-And before you go thinking rugs aren't practical in a kitchen, they can be, you just have to choose the right fabric, colour and pattern.
+And before you go thinking rugs aren't practical in a kitchen, they can be, you just have to choose the right fabric, color and pattern.
 Top choice for us would be a hardwearing jute rug that will hide scuffs and stains.
 You could also go for a rug that's already 'worn' – you know the ones that already look they have been in someon's home for decades.
 Check out Wayfair (opens in new tab) for loads of affordable options.

-8. Put up prints for a quick kitchen makeover
+13. Put up prints for a quick kitchen makeover

 Even the small things can make a big difference.
-Hanging up some prints in your kitchen will bring in colour and pattern plus fill a blank space that's just going unused.
+Hanging up some prints in your kitchen will bring in color and pattern plus fill a blank space that's just going unused.
 Depending on your space you could have just one large prints – this always looks very cool in a small kitchen when you don't want too much fuss – or you could create a gallery wall.

-9. Create simple displays using your kitchen utensils
+14. Create simple displays using your kitchen utensils

 You all have utensils right?
-Well then you have decoration.
+Well, then you have decoration.
 You see this in lots of Scandinavian kitchens, mostly because it's practical, but it's a bonus this display looks cute too.
 All you need is a peg rail (opens in new tab) to hang your nicest spoons, pans and very stylish string shopping bags from and there you have it – a quick Scandi-style update.

 Take a tour of the rest of this Victorian country cottage for more ideas, it has loads of lovely Scandi elements.

-10. Got spare floor space?
+17. Got spare floor space?
 Add a pantry for plenty of extra storage

-Adding a pantry into your existing kitchen or your new kitchen design is great if you have the space.
+Adding pantry storage into your existing kitchen or your new kitchen design is great if you have the space.
 Not only do pantries look lovely, but they are also really practical if you need plenty of storage and your kitchen cupboards just can't hack the amount of stuff you have.

 You don't need totally start from scratch to a pantry either, just see if there is anywhere in your current layout you could put up a stud wall or maybe you have a laundry room or garage that could double up as a pantry.
 You could also invest in a pantry cupboard so no building work would be needed – just check out the Cotswold Company (opens in new tab) for plenty of lovely options.

-11. Incorporate an island to add surface space and seating
+18. Incorporate an island to add surface space and seating

 A kitchen island is another great kitchen idea, and again you don't have to be buying a whole new kitchen to add one to your current space.
 You can buy a kitchen island separately or even pick up something like a butcher's block secondhand for a similar effect.
-We have loads of kitchen island ideas over in our gallery to suit all styles and budgets, so check that out if you want more advice.

-12. Or add an instant DIY kitchen island
+20. Or add an instant DIY kitchen island